-A home that meets the MPRs should have a working heating system, a safe water quality, a safe and structurally sound roof, no pest or mold problems, and a safe electrical system.
+A home that meets the MPRs should have a working heating system, a safe water quality, safe and structurally sound roofing, no infestation or mold problems, and a safe electrical system.
 Your real estate agent can help you with everything as well.

-If you’re purchasing a home, these will need to be addressed before the sale can be completed.
-While the costs of this can be negotiated before the closing, the entire process can take a lot of time, and there’s no guarantee the necessary repairs will be included.
+If you’re purchasing a home, any problems will need to be addressed before the sale can be completed.
+While the costs of this can be negotiated before the closing, the entire process can take a lot of time.

 Your best bet is to find a home that’s move-in ready or requires few fixes.
 This speeds up the entire process and makes it easier to ace the VA appraisal.

 Check your home

-Don’t put off everything until the last minute
+Don’t put off the appraisal process until the last minute

 A VA appraisal typically takes one or two weeks to be completed.
 However, you should always be prepared for the worst-case scenario.

 In the event a VA appraisal takes much longer to turn around – or repairs have to be made – the closing date can be pushed much further back.
 This doesn’t happen all the time, but it’s worth keeping in mind.

 Get a home inspection

 While the appraiser is going to evaluate your home to meet the VA’s needs, they won’t do a full-blown inspection.
 After the appraisal is done but before you purchase a home, be sure to get a home inspection.

 The VA appraisal is required for both VA loans and refinances, but it doesn’t have to be as stressful as it seems.
-If you’ve done your research correctly, then the VA appraisal should go as smooth as possible.
+If you’ve done your research correctly, then the VA appraisal should go as smoothly as possible.